shterrett/ask-nest/README.md

 # ask-nest

-A library to query a nest thermostat
+An application to compare the settings on a nest to the weather and inform a user whether they should turn on/off their HVAC and close/open their windows

 ## License